 Hotel Privilege is classic, comfortable and bursting with charm.
 It was recently refurbished and features a variety of modern amenities.

-Set in the centre of Santa Croce, this hotel is close to many bars, cafes, and is a short walk from the Uffizi, Ponte Vecchio and the city’s top attractions.View on Booking.com View on HotelsCombined View on Agoda
+Set in the centre of Santa Croce, this hotel is close to many bars, cafes, and is a short walk from the Uffizi, Ponte Vecchio, which are among the top places to visit in Florence.

 Santa Maria Novella is often the first neighborhood travelers see upon arriving in Florence.
 It is home to the city’s main train station and is one of the most well-connected districts in the city.